solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

    ![](media/sample-order.png)

-8. Verify your order was saved to the Flexible Server database.
+8. Verify the order was saved to the Flexible Server database.

    ![](media/verify-order-data.png)

 ## What happens to my app during an Azure deployment?

-All the officially supported deployment methods make changes to the files in the /home/site/wwwroot folder of your app.
-These files are used to run your app.
-The web framework of your choice may use a subdirectory as the site root.
+All the officially supported deployment methods make changes to the files in the /home/site/wwwroot folder of the app.
+These files are used to run the application.
+The web framework of  choice may use a subdirectory as the site root.
 For example, Laravel, uses the public/ subdirectory as the site root.

 The environment variable could be set globally or at the project level.
 Setting the environment variables at the project level, when possible, allows for deployment independence and reduces the likelihood of dependency collision.

 ## Troubleshooting tips

-- Select your App Service in the Azure Portal.
+- Select the App Service in the Azure Portal.
 In the **Monitoring** section, select **Log Stream**.
 - [Troubleshoot connection issues to Azure Database for MySQL](https://docs.microsoft.com/en-us/azure/mysql/howto-troubleshoot-common-connection-issues)
 - Running `php -i` at the Azure App Service SSH console will provide valuable configuration information.
 - Azure App Service 8.0 php.ini location - `cat /usr/local/etc/php/php.ini-production`